formal-php/orm/documentation/limitations.md

 To apply multiple effects would require to execute multiple queries.
 But the aggregates matched by the specification could change between each query in the case an effect change a value being matched by the specification.

+For the same reason it's not possible to overwrite a whole optional entity.
+In SQL it would require to execute a delete before an insert, but the matched aggregates could also change between the queries.

 To lift this limitation requires a significant change of the SQL adapter.